neu-physics/leptonIdentificationNN/README.md

 ![Plot of test accuracy, training accuracy, and loss for different sized training datasets](./figures/TrainingWithDifferentSizedDatasets.png)

 ### Comparison of Different Datasets
-After training a network on the p<sup>2</sup> E<sup>2</sup> dataset, I trained a network on the original dataset so that I could compare the results of the contrived dataset to the one similar to one that would be "straight out of the detector."
+After training a network on the p<sup>2</sup> E<sup>2</sup> dataset, I trained a network on the p<sub>t</sub> &eta; &phi; E dataset so that I could compare the results of the contrived dataset to the one similar to one that would be "straight out of the detector."

 ![Plot of test accuracy, training accuracy, and loss for two different datasets](./figures/DatasetComparison.png)